 The IRS defines deductible expenses as the cost of carrying on a trade or business.
 Under this broad definition, many businesses are eligible for home business tax deductions.

 To be deductible, an expense for business use of your home must be both “ordinary” and “necessary.”
-“An ordinary expense is one that is common and accepted in your trade or business.
+According to the IRS, “An ordinary expense is one that is common and accepted in your industry.
 A necessary expense is one that is helpful and appropriate for your trade or business.”

 It’s also important to separate home-based business expenses from other expenses related to your business, specifically: